afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-notes.md

     - we shouldn't be dependent on infrastructures (city, traffic light ... ) to build an efficient self-driving cars
 ---
 - **Why Should You Take This Course?**
+  - self-driving general statement: the moral, safety, efficiency, transportation
-  - exciting career to be in
+  - very complex problem to solve
-  - we're at the start of it and it'll last quite time
+  - exciting career to be in, we're at the start of it and it'll last quite time
   - what's to learn :
-    - flexible, knowlegdble about this field
+    - flexible, knowledgeable about this field
     - anyone wants to work in this industry
 ---

-- Quiz
-- Assignment

-## MODULE-1 : The requirements for Autonomy
+## MODULE 1 : The requirements for Autonomy

 Self-driving cars present an extremely rich and inter-disciplinary problem.
 This module introduces the language and structure of the problem definition, defining the most salient elements of the driving task and the driving environment.

 > Learning Objectives :
 > - Identify perception, prediction and planning requirements for driving